parkpak2/PurdueLinkHub/README.md

 1. Navigate to the **Course Planner** section
 2. Select a term (e.g., Spring 2025)
 3. Search for courses (e.g., "CS 180", "Calculus")
-4. Click "View Sections" to see available sections
+4. Click "View Sections" to see available sections (includes building + room locations)
 5. Click "Add to Schedule" to build your schedule
 6. Visual conflicts are highlighted in red automatically
+7. Export your schedule as an image with the **Export Image** button (matches current theme)

 ### Trending Links
 - Appears automatically at the top when data is available